dfpc-coe/CloudTAK/README.md

 ```

 Once the database and API service have built, the server will start on port 5000.
-In your webbrowser visit `http://localhost:5000` to view the stats
+In your webbrowser visit `http://localhost:5000` to view the ETL UI

+For non-aws environments, the default username & password is `admin`, `admin`.
+This value can be customized via the `TAK_USERNAME` & `TAK_PASSWORD` env vars

 Installation outside of the docker environment is also fairly straightforward.
 In the `./api`, perform the following